YoussifAhmed66/Loan-Approval-Prediction/README.md

 # Project Report: Predicting Loan Approval Using Logistic Regression with Regularization and Hyperparameter Tuning

 ## 1. Introduction and Objective
-This project aims to predict loan approval status for applicants based on a set of features, simulating a real-world banking scenario.
-We compare two machine learning algorithms—Logistic Regression (with L1 and L2 regularization) while applying hyperparameter tuning via GridSearchCV to optimize performance.
-The focus is on evaluating model effectiveness, the impact of regularization, and interpretability for practical use in loan approval processes.
+## 1. Introduction & Objective
+This project builds a binary classification model to predict whether a loan application will be **approved (Y)** or **rejected (N)** based on applicant features.

+We implement and compare:
+- Logistic Regression with L1 (Lasso) and L2 (Ridge) regularization
+- Hyperparameter-tuned Logistic Regression (GridSearchCV)
+- Decision Tree Classifier (baseline & tuned)
+- Interactive performance comparison using Plotly

+The goal is to achieve high accuracy and interpretability while understanding the impact of regularization and tree pruning in a real-world banking use case.

-The analysis was conducted in a Jupyter Notebook (Script.ipynb), which includes data loading, preprocessing, model training, evaluation, and visualizations.
+The analysis was conducted in a Jupyter Notebook (Loan Approval Prediction.ipynb), which includes data loading, preprocessing, model training, evaluation, and visualizations.

 ## 2. Dataset Description
 The dataset used is the "Loan Prediction Problem Dataset" from Kaggle (available at [https://www.kaggle.com/datasets/ninzaami/loan-predication/data](https://www.kaggle.com/datasets/ninzaami/loan-predication/data)).
 It consists of 614 records (loan applications) with 13 columns, representing a mix of categorical and numerical features.
 The target variable is `Loan_Status` (Y for approved, N for not approved), making this a binary classification problem.